- What is the Boardman to Hemingway Transmission Line Project?

 - Why does Idaho Power need to build the Boardman to Hemingway Transmission Line Project?

 - Where would the power supply come from?

 - Can energy conservation reduce the need for this transmission line?

-- Would the new transmission line result in additional energy generation facilities?
+- Would the new transmission line result in additional energy generation facilities like wind?

 - Is the Boardman to Hemingway Transmission Line Project being built to facilitate wind farms?

 - Would the Boardman to Hemingway Transmission Line Project benefit only Idaho Power customers?